 President and CEO

-Josette Sheeran is the seventh president and CEO of Asia Society.
-In the position, which she assumed in June 2013, she is responsible for leading and advancing the organization's work throughout the U.S. and Asia, and across its disciplines of arts and culture, policy and business, and education.
+Josette Sheeran is the seventh President and CEO of Asia Society.
+She is responsible for advancing the organization’s global work in the fields of arts and culture, policy and business, and education.

-Sheeran is former Vice Chair of the World Economic Forum, which hosts the annual Davos and Davos in China gathering of world leaders.
-In this position, she helped advance global initiatives and global, regional and industry agendas such as Grow Africa, which has attracted $4 billion in investment commitments to end hunger and malnutrition in Africa.
-She recently served at the Harvard Kennedy School as a Fisher Fellow in the Future of Diplomacy.
+Sheeran is former vice chair of the World Economic Forum, known for its annual Davos convening and Davos in China.
+She helped advance global initiatives encompassing global, regional, and industry agendas such as Grow Africa, which has attracted $10 billion to end hunger and malnutrition in Africa.

-Sheeran is a member of the Council on Foreign Relations and has served on its Washington Advisory Board.
-She has received several honors for her leadership in the fight against hunger and malnutrition: she was awarded Japan's Niigata International Food Award; named Commandeur de l'Ordre du Mérite Agricole by the government of France; and received Brazil's highest civilian award, the Grand Official Order of the 'Rio Branco,' from President Lula Da Silva.
-Sheeran was also honored by the Huffington Post with its "Game Changer" award in 2011, along with Liberian President Ellen Sirleaf Johnson and economist Esther Duflo.
+Sheeran is a member of the Council of Foreign Relations.
+She was awarded Japan's Nigata International Food Award, Commandeur de l'Ordre du Mérite Agricole by the government of France, and Brazil`s highest civilian award, the Grand Official Order of the `Rio Branco,’ and the “Game Changer” award by the Huffington Post.

 President, Asia Society Policy Institute